 - How are tickets routed when an issue spans multiple sites or applications?

-2. Multi-Site Managed Network Services and SD-WAN
+2. Multi-Site Managed Network Services and SD-WAN for Healthcare

 For organizations operating across clinics, hospitals, ambulatory surgery centers, and administrative offices, the network is the clinical workflow.
 A managed network service should cover design, monitoring, and lifecycle management of LAN, WAN, and wireless infrastructure across every site, with SD-WAN or comparable technology to optimize traffic between locations and cloud-hosted clinical systems.
 Quality-of-service policies should prioritize EHR transactions, telehealth video, and imaging, while keeping guest Wi-Fi and IoT traffic logically separated.
-Network segmentation — required under the proposed 2026 HIPAA Security Rule — should be designed in, not bolted on.
+Network segmentation, required under the proposed 2026 HIPAA Security Rule, should be designed in, not bolted on.

 Evaluation questions to ask any provider: